lineality/project_areas_for_project_and_product_management/README.md

 - Articulating incremental MVP (minimum-viable-product) goals and stepping stones is a skill in and of itself.
 -- Without timely iterative MVP deliverables, feedback from the user about features and usability will be significantly hindered.
 -- Without data and feedback about initial MVP outcomes, blindness will strangle the management of the project, coordination of people, and the management of resources.

-6. Feedback_Learning: Learning, Tests, Communication, Signals, Documentation & Iteration, Organizational, System, and 'Ecological' Effects, (~Agile); Documenting-teaching-learning(skills); present skills, future skills (learning)
+6. Feedback_Learning: Learning, Tests, Communication, Signals, Error-Data (how are errors, mistakes, et al handled and used), Documentation & Iteration, Organizational, System, and 'Ecological' Effects, (~Agile); Documenting-teaching-learning(skills); present skills, future skills (learning)
 - Based on what signals will you define failure and orient to measure productivity?
 - Whether formal or informal there must be effective ways of communicating what has been done within the project-team and between the project-team and the user/stakeholder.
 - Long term maintainability involves communication (including with 'future you').